 So is paid search and pay-per-click the same thing?

 For simplicity’s sake: Yes!
 Although if you researched that exact question, you’d get more vague results.
-Pay-per-click, keyword advertising, paid search advertising—they’re all pretty much the same thing with the exception of a few tactics that don’t fit within each other (and that aren’t used as often).
+Pay-per-click, keyword advertising, paid search advertising—they’re all pretty much the same thing except for a few tactics that don’t fit within each other (and that aren’t used as often).
 As mentioned, Google Ads is the most widely-used platform for PPC campaigns, but advertisers should also keep it in mind to consider other search engines and platforms like Bing or Amazon, aka sponsored posts.

 I always get PPC and CPC confused.
 What’s the difference?